bizmate/bash-essentials/README.md

-# bash essentials
+# Bash Essentials
-a container for generic bash scripts to be included in other projects as a generic distributable bare list of libraries.
+A repository for generic bash scripts to be included in other projectsas a generic distributable bare list of libraries.
+Please read the [License](./LICENSE.md) before using.

 TODO: look into https://github.com/bpkg/bpkg